EngBioNUS/BMSSlib/README.md

 ## Installation

-BMSSlib is implemented in *Python 3.6.5* environment and can be installed using *pip* as shown below:
+BMSSlib is implemented in *Python 3.6.5* environment and can be *soon* installed using *pip* as shown below:

 ```
 pip install BMSSlib